jro31/jethro-codes/_articles/my-story.md

 And I was right with my fears.
 As the bootcamp progressed, I saw my peers become less and less motivated, getting to class later each day, leaving earlier.

-I did a lot of meditation; often 30 minutes a day through the bootcamp, to really keep myself focussed on my goals, and to not grow any antipathy towards the people who were setting example that I didn't want to follow.
+I did a lot of meditation; often 30 minutes a day through the bootcamp, to really keep myself focussed on my goals, and to not grow any antipathy towards the people who were setting examples that I didn't want to follow.

 As for the bootcamp itself, there was a curriculum to follow, lectures everyday, and teaching assistants on hand to help you.

 Despite this, I was determined to take responsibility for my own learning.

-Having spent the last six years in classrooms, I'd seen the kinds of people who learned, and those who didn't.
+I'd spent the last six years in classrooms, and I'd seen the kinds of people who learned, and those who didn't.

 Every class I taught would have some people in it, who took responsibility for their own learning, and other people who thought that by showing up they'd done enough, and from that point it was the teacher's job to put knowledge in their brain.

 For me, the bootcamp was just one tool, but success was going to be determined by the knowledge that I left here with, no matter how I got it.
 So any day where I didn't fully understand a concept, going online and researching it myself was my evening/weekend task.

-It was a very intense way of learning, but it was [effective].
+It was a very intense way of learning, but it was effective.

 As one of the teacher's, who'd gone through the bootcamp themselves three years earlier, said to me, _"it's like clinging onto the side of a high-speed train."_

-What he meant, was the by sheer volume of knowledge that we learned in such a short space of time, you did feel at times completely panicked and overwhelmed, but if you clung-on, you ultimately you got to where you wanted to go.
+What he meant, was that through the sheer volume of knowledge that we learned in such a short space of time, you did feel at times completely panicked and overwhelmed, but if you clung-on, you ultimately you got to where you wanted to go.

 And that was being able to build a fully-functioning web application.

 The bootcamp taught Ruby on Rails.

 We started by learning Ruby.
-Then we moved onto object-oriented programming.
-That was followed by a module on databases, followed by front-end development.
-Then finally, when that was all done, we moved onto Ruby on Rails, which brought it all together.
+Then we moved onto object-oriented programming, followed by a module on databases, and next was front-end development.

+Finally, when that was all done, we moved onto Ruby on Rails, which brought it all together.

 The final projects were done in groups of four, where we had to collaborate in order to build a Ruby on Rails app in time "Demo Day", where the app would be presented.